fjarri-attic/brain/documentation.rst

  ``brain.FacadeError``:
    Signals about the error in high-level wrappers.
 Can be caused by incorrect calls to `begin()`_ \\ `commit()`_ \\ `rollback()`_, incorrect engine tag and so on.

+ ``brain.EngineError``:
+   Signals about an error in DB engine wrapper.

 Engines
 ~~~~~~~